Cpphama/Scientific-calculator/README.md

 1- Needs a compiler with C++17 support
 2- Needs CMake to build the project
 3- If you are using MSVS delete from line 41 to 53
+4- needs Raylib installed on the system or in lib/ folder of the CMakwLists.txt

 ### How to build on Window(Using CMake)
-1- Open CMD in the project directory
+-1- Open CMD in the project directory
-2- mkdir build
+-2- mkdir build
-3- cmake .. -G "Ninja" (or your Perfereded generator) 4- "Ninja" (or tyoe your Perfereded generator name)
-5- go to the bin folder and open Calculator.exe
+-3- cmake .. -G "Ninja" (or your Perfereded generator) -4- "Ninja" (or tyoe your Perfereded generator name) -5- go to the bin folder and open Calculator.exe

-### Important

-Needs a compiler with C++17 support needs Raylib installed on the system or in lib/ folder of the CMakwLists.txt